pelya/dpmaster-udp-hole-punching/readme.txt

 Note that dpmaster will never overwrite an existing log file, it always appends logs to it.
-It prevents you from losing a potentially important log by mistake, with the drawback of having to clean the logs from time to time.
+It prevents you from losing a potentially important log by mistake, with the drawback of having to clean the logs manually from time to time.

-There are a couple of pitfalls you should be aware of when using a log file: first, if you run dpmaster as a daemon, remember that its working directory is the root directory, so be careful with absolute paths.
-And second, if you put your dpmaster into a chroot jail, don't forget when starting or restarting the log that its path will then be relative to the jail root directory.
-Watch out for the log directory not being created or having wrong permissions in this case.
+There are a couple of pitfalls you should be aware of when using a log file: first, if you run dpmaster as a daemon, remember that its working directory is the root directory, so be careful with relative paths.
+And second, if you put your dpmaster into a chroot jail, and start or restart the log after the initialization phase, its path will then be rooted and relative to the jail root directory.

 7) GAME POLICY: